kitoki/kitoki.github.io/_posts/C notes for professional.md

 [2]
 ```

-The expected operation is that the outer do while loop should create three tokens consisting of each decimal

-number string ("1.2", "3.5", "4.2"), for each of which the strtok calls for the inner loop should split it into

-separate digit strings ("1", "2", "3", "5", "4", "2").
+The expected operation is that the outer do while loop should create three tokens consisting of each decimal number string ("1.2", "3.5", "4.2"), for each of which the strtok calls for the inner loop should split it into separate digit strings ("1", "2", "3", "5", "4", "2").

-However, because strtok is not re-entrant, this does not occur.
-Instead the first strtok correctly creates the "1.2\0"

-token, and the inner loop correctly creates the tokens "1" and "2".
-But then the strtok in the outer loop is at the

-end of the string used by the inner loop, and returns NULL immediately.
-The second and third substrings of the src

-array are not analyzed at all.
+> However, because strtok is not re-entrant, this does not occur.
+Instead the first strtok correctly creates the "1.2\0" token, and the inner loop correctly creates the tokens "1" and "2".
+But then the strtok in the outer loop is at the end of the string used by the inner loop, and returns NULL immediately.
+The second and third substrings of the src array are not analyzed at all.

 Version < C11

-The standard C libraries do not contain a thread-safe or re-entrant version but some others do, such as POSIX'

-strtok_r.
-Note that on MSVC the strtok equivalent, strtok_s is thread-safe.
+> The standard C libraries do not contain a thread-safe `or` re-entrant version but some others do, such as POSIX' `strtok_r`.
+Note that on MSVC the strtok equivalent, `strtok_s` is thread-safe.

+TODO: stackoverflow : [thread safe vs reentrant](https://stackoverflow.com/questions/856823/threadsafe-vs-re-entrant) `The key for avoiding confusion is that reentrant refers to only one thread executing.
+It is a concept from the time when no multitasking operating systems existed.`
+TODO: reentrant kernel works

 Version ≥ C11

-C11 has an optional part, Annex K, that offers a thread-safe and re-entrant version named strtok_s.
+C11 has an optional part, Annex K, that offers a `thread-safe` and `re-entrant` version named `strtok_s`.
 You can test

 for the feature with __STDC_LIB_EXT1__.
 This optional part is not widely supported.